venkataravuri/ai-ml-notes/docs/machine-learning.md

 |LLM / NLP|Text Summary & Translation|Perplexity|Intuitively, perplexity means to be surprised.
 We measure how much the model is surprised by seeing new data.
 The lower the perplexity, the better the training is.
 Perplexity is calculated as exponent of the loss obtained from the model.
 Perplexity is usually used only to determine how well a model has learned the **training set**.
 Other metrics like BLEU, ROUGE etc., are used on the **test set** to measure test performance.|[Perplexity in Language Models](https://chiaracampagnola.io/2020/05/17/perplexity-in-language-models/)[Perplexity of Language Models](https://medium.com/@priyankads/perplexity-of-language-models-41160427ed72)|
 |LLM / NLP|Text Summary & Translation|GLUE benchmark|GLUE benchmark that measures the general language understanding ability.|[Perplexity in Language Models](https://chiaracampagnola.io/2020/05/17/perplexity-in-language-models/)[Perplexity of Language Models](https://medium.com/@priyankads/perplexity-of-language-models-41160427ed72)|

-### Info

-> Why we want to wrap everything with a logarithm?

-1. It’s related to the concept in information theory where you need to use log(x) bits to capture x amount of information.
-2. Computers are capable of almost anything, except exact numeric representation.

 ## Activation Functions

 Activation functions transforms the weighted sum of a neuron so that the output is non-linear.